vladiim/heuro/_posts/email/2015-06-08-email-four.md

 [cxfall]:http://www.sdl.com/ilp/cxc/rules-of-customer-experience.html

 [Are Wearables the next in-store shopping buddies][wearbuddy]?
-April 2015 research by PowerReviews, 30% of US smartphone owners owned or planned to purchase a wearable device in the next 12 months.
+April 2015 research by PowerReviews found 30% of US smartphone owners owned or planned to purchase a wearable device in the next 12 months.
 Among this group, 82% wanted such devices to enhance their in-store experience, and nearly half wanted to leverage wearables to save time when shopping.

 [wearbuddy]:http://www.emarketer.com/Article.aspx?R=1012544/?utm_source=heuro.net&utm_medium=email

-[Lessons from someone who's done 10 jobs-to-be-done interviews][jtbd-int].
+[Lessons from someone who's done a hundred jobs-to-be-done interviews][jtbd-int].
 Insights shared include correct preparation, the requirement to interview a lot and the analysis process.

 [jtbd-int]:http://www.normative.stfi.re/100-jobs-done-interviews-heres-learned/?utm_source=heuro.net&utm_medium=email